 Having an eating disorder is a challenge and a serious medical issue, but you are taking the right steps by asking for help.
 A variety of health care providers and treatment programs are available to help you manage your disorder while you're back home or anywhere else away from school.
 It's up to you to decide which form of treatment works best for you and then seek out the care you need.

-Back home, your family health care provider or local health clinic can refer you to a physician, nutritionist, or psychologist who specializes in eating disorders.
+Back home, your family health care provider or local health clinic can refer you to a health care provider, registered dietitian, or mental health professional who specializes in eating disorders.
 Also, if you receive care for anorexia on campus, your campus health care provider may be able to help you locate treatment abroad.

 You can also find support and links to treatment for eating disorders through many organizations worldwide such as: